Fusion1013/AvasarVault/Pantheon/Sects/The Children of Liberation.md

 Levels of self-actualization can be seen in the most devoted.
 Their presence physically changes their surroundings, causing lights to burn brighter

 Their Creeds:

+1. We refute the idea that the gods are deserving of the worship of mortals.
+We reject their Wisdom, their Ancient Oaths, and their sole claim to the power of Divinity
+2.